sagecodes/intro-to-sql/README.md

 ## short URL to this repo [sqlrepo.sage.codes](https://github.com/sagecodes/into-to-sql)

+Brought to you by Galvanize.
+Learn more about the way we teach at [galvanize.com](http://galvanize.com).

+### FAQ:

+- WIFI: `Galvanize Guest Seattle` | Password is posted on the walls
+- Bathrooms: Behind you down the hall to the left
+- Kitchen outside back classroom door with Coffee & Tea!
+- Snacks + water in back of room

+## Overview
+The goal of this brief course is to provide you with a fun introduction to  to SQL.

+#### Here's what we'll be doing:
+* Overview of basic Python and programming concepts
+* Building a simple application using Python
+* Playing around and break things

 ## Setting up your computer:

 - Open your web browser.
 I'll be using [chrome](https://www.google.com/chrome/), but  you can use [Safari](https://www.apple.com/safari/) or [Opera](https://www.opera.com/)(browsers that support [Web SQL](https://en.wikipedia.org/wiki/Web_SQL_Database)).